Pitt Ohio Express: Diversification and expansion

 In 2007, Pitt Ohio partnered with Sunline Express and expanded its coverage to New York City and Long Island.
 That year, Pitt Ohio and five other regional freight carriers formed The Reliance Network (TRNET).
 This was an interline network with Pitt Ohio serving the Mid-Atlantic US, Averitt Express in the Southern and Southeastern US, Lakeville Motor Express in the Midwestern US, TransForce subsidiaries Canadian Freightways and Epic Express in Canada, DATS Trucking in the Western US, and Land Air Express in New England.

 While the network faced initial challenges on antitrust grounds, the US Department of Justice ruled in September 2009 that it would be allowed to move forward.
 The network later expanded to add Kingsway, Mountain Valley Express, and Peninsula Truck Lines by 2016.
 In parallel with its participation in TRNET, Pitt Ohio established an interline agreement with Sunline Express, a New York City area carrier.

 In 2008, the company had 300 employees.
 In October 2008, Pitt Ohio along with Canadian Freightways/Epic Express, developed Heat Track, a heated trailed service for shipments heading to Canada.
 The following year, Heat Track was offered to the rest of the company's service area.

 The company began offering a ground package delivery service, Pitt Ohio Ground, in 2009 with a 14-state service area including Pitt Ohio's home territory of the Mid-Atlantic and Midwest but extending to New England.
 It changed its trade name to PITT OHIO in 2011, dropping "Express" to reflect its diversification outside express LTL freight services.
 That year, the company also created a new logo and website.

 The company announced in 2012 that it would be moving its trucking operations from the Strip District to a new campus it was building in nearby Harmar Township but would be keeping its headquarters in the Strip District.
 Its truckload subsidiary, ECM, would relocate its headquarters from New Kensington to the new Harmar campus.

 In 2015, Pitt Ohio delivered 12,000 shipments daily with 2,199 trailers, 813 tractors, 446 straight trucks, and 34 vans from its 21 terminals with 3,138 employees.
 ECM operated an additional 1,415 trailers and 309 tractors.
 That year, the company began servicing Louisville, Kentucky.

 In 2016, Pitt Ohio's parent company, Hammel Companies, bought four significant properties in Rock Island, Illinois from Dorhn Transfer Co., including Dorhn's corporate office.
 Hammel Co. had an ownership stake in Dohrn.
 Hammel Co. also owned midwestern carrier US Special Delivery (USSD) as well as Palmetto State Transportation by 2017.
 TRNET was shut down in 2017 but Pitt Ohio maintained interline relationships with several of the network's former members.
 By 2018, truckload carrier Motor Carrier Services (MCS) and LTL carrier Ross Express were also under the same ownership as Pitt Ohio as well as technology company Logiflow.

 In 2021, Pitt Ohio sold its interests in ECM, MCS, and Palmetto State Transportation.

+In July 2022, Pitt Ohio acquired all assets from Teal Express.